daormar/debasher/doc/design_doc_resident.md

 should be enough to delete (or move) the node's checkpoint folder before launching it; no flag or special logic needed inside either the process or the supervisor to distinguish the case.
-A simple auxiliary script (deleting checkpoints for every node of the topology) would cover restarting the whole system from scratch; noted here as a real gap, not yet written (see point 7, Future work).
+A simple auxiliary script (deleting checkpoints for every node of the topology) would cover restarting the whole system from scratch; noted here as a real gap, not yet written (see section 7, Future work).

 ### Chandy-Lamport barrier propagation

-- **Done on 2026-09-20 (first step of the redesign decided in point 3)**: a `DATA` arriving on a port whose marker has not arrived is processed at once, as any other, and a deep copy goes to the round's `channel_state`; before, it was diverted and never processed.
+- **Done on 2026-09-20 (first step of the redesign decided in section 3)**: a `DATA` arriving on a port whose marker has not arrived is processed at once, as any other, and a deep copy goes to the round's `channel_state`; before, it was diverted and never processed.
 A port whose writer has said `CLOSE` leaves the round's pending set, or is left out of it if it had closed when the round opened (done on